AdityaPatel231003/Java/README.md

 METHODS--> if a function is part of an instance of a class i.e. (Object) <br>
 then it is called method else it is called function.

+PATTERN--> we use for and while loop to print various pattern.

+SEARCHING-->